Arab cinema: Movie theaters in the Arab world

 The influence of films and cinemas on Arabs was due to the effect of the West on the Arab world; therefore, natives were not the owners for the movie theaters that are located in their own lands.

 The first cinema in Egypt was built by the French company Pathé in 1906 in Cairo, aside from the cinématographe that was owned by the Lumière Brothers in Alexandria and Cairo.
 In Tunisia, they had the Omnia Pathé, which did not launch before 1907.

 In 1908, a cinema called "Oracle" was opened in Jerusalem by Egyptian Jews.
 Also in 1908, in some of Algerian cities, cinemas were built in places depending on the population of Europeans who lived there, such as in Oran.
 Less than 20 years later, most of the Arab countries had more than a theatre for films screening.
 In Saudi Arabia and North Yemen, cinemas were not accepted or were prohibited because of religious objections.

 Between the 1960s and 1970s, however, this issue was, in general, solved and accepted by King Faisal of Saudi Arabia.
 In alliance with the Crown Prince of Saudi Arabia Mohammed bin Salman's vision of 2030, which calls to expand the artistic, cultural, and entertaining fields in the country, there opened the first cinema in Jeddah on 18 April 2018.

 Impact of conflict on Egyptian and Palestinian cinema

-The history of the Arab cinema primarily revolved around was impacted by political challenges such as the Egyptian revolution of 1952, defeat by Israel in 1967, and the Palestinian resistance.
+The history of the Arab cinema was impacted by political challenges such as the Egyptian revolution of 1952, defeat by Israel in 1967, and the Palestinian resistance.

 During the 1952 Egyptian revolution, the feudalist system was substituted with a nationalist ideology led by the Rais.
-This new government had impacted the film industry, in which many of the films produced were ‘social realist’ works depicting the real life of Egypt.
+This new government had impacted the film industry, in which many of the films produced were 'social realist' works depicting the real life of Egypt.
 Many of the films produced by Salah Abou Seif in 1952 were neorealism such as Master Hassan, which portrayed the difficulties of the different classes in Cairo.
 This system is said to be derived from the Italian neorealism, though it was not very successful as only a few films were produced.

-After the Arab nation was defeated by Israel in 1967, an Association of New Cinema was introduced, the representatives of which wrote a manifesto in 1968 calling for "the emergence of a new cinema with deep roots in contemporary Egypt", wherein "It is necessary to establish a real dialogue within the Egyptian culture in order to create new forms".
-However, the Palestinian resistance has inspired many of the Arab filmmakers since the 1948 to produce films about their struggle.
-In fact, in 1972, an Association of Palestinian was developed to bring all the Arab filmmakers together whose work was about the Palestinian resistance.
+After the Arab nation was defeated by Israel in 1967, an Association of New Cinema was introduced, the representatives of which wrote a manifesto in 1968 calling for "the emergence of a new cinema with deep roots in contemporary Egypt," wherein "It is necessary to establish a real dialogue within the Egyptian culture to create new forms."
+However, the Palestinian resistance has inspired many of the Arab filmmakers since 1948 to produce films about their struggle.
+In fact, in 1972, an Association of Palestinians was developed to bring all the Arab filmmakers together whose work was about the Palestinian resistance.